Kavithma-Thushal/Calculator/README.md

 1.0.0

 ### License
-© 2023 All Right Reserved Designed By Kavithma Thushal<br/>
+⭐© 2023 All Right Reserved Designed By Kavithma Thushal<br/>
 This project is licensed under the [MIT](LICENSE) license.

-If you hava any bugs or issues ,If you want to explain code pleace contact me on :<br/>
+⭐If you hava any bugs or issues ,If you want to explain code pleace contact me on :<br/>
 [kavithmathushal9007@gmail.com](https://www.kavithmathushal9007@gmail.com)

 ![Screenshot 2023-07-04 133027](https://github.com/Thushal2001/Simple-Calculator/assets/125787087/49ad34dc-f9c9-477e-a45a-95706f6e44df)